asheren/asheren.github.io/_posts/blog/2016-10-15-new-girl-on-the-team.md

 about asking in a general room to pair so it's also been really helpful to have a handful of other folks in the company outside of my project ping me to offer to pair.
-In general though, pairing is encouraged and I've found myself pairing a majority of the week which also has helped me quickly build bonds with colleagues, especially as a remote developer.
+In general though, pairing is encouraged and I've found myself pairing a majority of the week which also helped me quickly build bonds with colleagues, especially as a remote developer.

 3. Get a handle on the slack channels.
 At some companies there are literally hundreds of slack channels so this can be difficult